zstumgoren/sql-intro-311-exercise/README.md

 ## From DB Browser to Flourish

+DB Browser includes some basic charting facilities, but not nearly as rich and polished as visualization platform such as Flourish.

+Start by leveling up the line chart template in Flourish.

+Then, export a CSV of data from the last analysis query (Top 3 neighborhoods for reports of human and animal waste).

-Try exporting the CSV and create a Flourish line chart that plots yearly values for all three neighborhoods.
+Before creating a Flourish line chart that plots yearly values for all three neighborhoods, you'll need to *reshape* the data into a form that works with the Flourish template.

-This will require using a Pivot Table to aggregate and *reshape* the data into a form suitable for Flourish.
+While SQL can be used to reshape the data, this type of data wrangling can be a bit of a slog in SQL.
+Instead, let's export the data and use an Excel Pivot Table to reshape the data into a form suitable for Flourish.

-You'll need to experiment in the PivotChart Fields panel to figure out where to put the `Neighborhood` and `opened_year` fields to get a correctly structured line chart.
+> NOTE: You'll need to experiment in the PivotChart Fields panel to figure out where to put the `Neighborhood` and `opened_year` fields to get a correctly structured line chart.